 Additionally, if you are known for clenching your teeth (bruxism), please be sure to let us know.
 We may recommend a soft, durable night guard for you to wear that can minimize stress placed on your teeth while you sleep.

-For answers to questions such as, “do porcelain veneers stain?,” or for more information on how to get porcelain veneers, call in Tallahassee, FL call 850-765-1289 to schedule a consultation today!
+For answers to questions such as, “do porcelain veneers stain?” or for more information on how to get porcelain veneers in Tallahassee, call 850-765-1289 to schedule a consultation today!